smithy-lang/smithy/_sources/spec/core.rst.txt

     *A structure shape with the error trait*
 Value type
-    ``object``
+    ``structure``

-The retryable trait is an object that contains the following key value pairs:
+The retryable trait is a structure that contains the following members:

 .. list-table::
     :header-rows: 1